 Listen in as Jessica discusses her experiences with multimedia in her SSED 430W course.

-It’s easy to get started: just run off the four quick questions, find someone to ask them and stop by a One Button Studio or contact your location’s consultant to film your responses.
-Send us the finished recording and we’ll take care of the rest.
+There are a few easy ways to get started: You can either run off the four quick questions, find someone to ask them and stop by a One Button Studio on campus, set up in your home office with our One Button Studio at Home guidance – or contact your location’s consultant to film your responses as a recorded Zoom meeting.
+Our team will handle the editing and uploading.